UtahRails, This and That

 (First published to the UtahRails.net blog on Wordpress on December 11, 2010)

 Prior to 1948, Utah Copper Company owned the Bingham & Garfield Railway, a common carrier that was used to move its ore from the Bingham Canyon mine, sixteen miles north to the mills on the shore of Great Salt Lake.
 In 1948, they built their own, private electrified railroad.
 The B&G trackage was abandoned, its corporation was dissolved, and its operating organization became the Ore Haulage Division.
 It was the OHD that bought the big electrics, and later operated the SD40-2s.
-On July 1, 1984, OHD was shut down, the leased SD40-2s turned back to Helm, and the tall-cab GP39-2s used to run the railroad until the new slurry pipeline started up in September 1988.
+On July 1, 1984, OHD was shut down, and the SD40-2s were leased to Canadian Pacific, then to British Columbia Rail (BCOL) on a ten-year lease.
+They were later sold to Helm.
+With the SD40-2s gone, the railroad was operated with the tall-cab GP39-2s until the new slurry pipeline started up in September 1988.

 Utah Copper and B&G swapped steam locomotives, and electric locomotives, back and forth as operations in the mine, at the mills, and the railroad between them, waxed and waned.
 Several B&G steam locomotives were assigned to Utah Copper for operation, and several Utah Copper electric locomotives were assigned to B&G for yard and car dumper service.
 How to refer to them in photos?